tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

+# Chapter 3: The Beginnings of an App

 Mobile apps are comprised of many different parts - navigation, UI components, animations, integrating an external API, etc. We'll be looking first at navigation, which is how we tie different parts of the app together.

-## 3.1 Navigator Drama - Which Should I Use?
+### Navigator Drama - Which Should I Use?

 Since React Native is a budding technology, it is not always as opinionated as other frameworks.
-For example, we're given three different options for setting up navigation - `NavigatorIOS`,  `Navigator`, and `NavigationExperimental`.
-Since `NavigationExperimental` is as it is described, experimental, and `NavigatorIOS` is no longer maintained by Facebook, we'll be using `Navigator` for this tutorial.
-We will, however, look more at `NavigationExperimental` with `Redux` in the later chapters of the guide.
+For example, we're given three different options for setting up navigation - **NavigatorIOS**,  **Navigator**, and **NavigationExperimental**.
+Since NavigationExperimental is as it is described, experimental, and NavigatorIOS is no longer maintained by Facebook, we'll be using [**Navigator**](https://facebook.github.io/react-native/docs/navigator.html) for this tutorial.
+We will, however, look more at NavigationExperimental with [**Redux**](https://github.com/reactjs/redux) in the later chapters of the guide.

 ### Why Navigator?
-`Navigator`, unlike `NavigatorIOS`, is highly customizable.
+**Navigator**, unlike **NavigatorIOS**, is highly customizable.
 It has options for different sliding and fading transitions, and is completely neutral in regards to UI.
 The only downside is that navigation animations run on the JavaScript thread, and this can cause performance lags.
 We'll show how to tweak the navigation code in order to keep our app running smoothly.

-## 3.2 A Simple Example
+### A Simple Example

 Now we're ready to start writing some components!
 First, let's set up our file directory structure.
 Create a folder at the root level called `application`, and within that, a folder called `components` and a folder called `styles`.
 Within `styles` create the two files  `index.js` and `colors.js`, and within `components` create the files `Dashboard.js` and `Landing.js`.
 Your folder tree should look something like this.